 Learn the Basic Rules of Coin Trading

 Ioannis Androulakis of Fleur-de-Coin.com hosts a well-written introduction to coin trading.
-This introduction, written in FAQ format, will give you an excellent start in the coin trading hobby, as it includes links to numerous trading sites and lists, and a few blacklists of bad traders.
-The introduction details coin trading etiquette, explains how the trades work, and even has suggestions for packaging coins you intend to mail to other countries.
+This article written in FAQ format, will give you an excellent start in the coin trading hobby.
+It includes links to numerous trading sites, coin trader lists, and a few blacklists of bad traders.
+The first topics covered are coin trading etiquette, explanations of how coin trades work, and suggestions for packaging coins you intend to mail to other countries.
 I recommend printing it out if you're serious about giving coin trading a try.

 Decide Which Coins You Want to Collect

-Most of the traders in the world coin trading community trade common, circulated coins.
+Most of the people who trade coins in the world coin trading community trade common, circulated coins.
 The goals of the traders vary, but most of them are trying to build one of two major types of collections:

 - World coins by country - Example: One coin from each country in the world, or one of each common circulating denomination from each country.